waggle-sensor/edge-plugins/plugin-training-fcn/README.md

 ### Adjustment required:

 - VGG based training method need to be checked (the models are not learnt throught the method).
+- Adapt color set that is not Pascal or Cityscape.